CPAP Therapy in Malaysia for Sleep Apnea

 The side effects of using a CPAP machine are typically mild and manageable.
 The most common issues include a dry nose or throat, nasal congestion or skin irritation from the mask.
 These can often be resolved by adjusting the humidifier settings or mask fit.

-CPAP therapy is a long-term solution, and it is most effective when used nightly for the entire duration of your sleep.
+CPAP therapy is a long-term solution for OSA and snoring, and it is most effective when used nightly for the entire duration of your sleep.
 Consistent use helps manage your sleep apnea symptoms and prevents them from returning.

 No, CPAP therapy is not a type of oxygen therapy.
 A CPAP machine uses regular room air to keep your airway open.
 While it improves oxygen saturation by preventing breathing pauses, it does not add supplemental oxygen.